dynamsoft-docs/web-twain-docs/faq/failed-to-load-resource.md

 ### Cause

 You are trying to access an application that integrates a version of Dynamic Web TWAIN V15.3 ~ V17.1.1.
 Because in V15.3 ~ V17.1.1, we use "local.dynamsoft.com" certificate for service connection.
 However, this certificate has expired on November 20th, 2021.
-To slove this issue, the only resolution is to update the certificate.
+To solve this issue, the only resolution is to update the certificate.
 See below.

 ### Resolution